 Labeling dry bags is also a great way to keep things organized.
 Once I have unpacked my kayak at my campsite, I hang my dry bags with extra hammock straps on nearby trees.

-Layout Everything and Test Run in the Kayak
+Layout Everything and Test Run the Kayak

-One of the essential parts of getting ready for any camping trip is the test run – layout all of your gear next to your boat, estimating where it will fit.
+One of the essential parts of getting ready for any camping trip is the test run – layout all of your gear next to your boat, estimating where everything will fit.
 Then, starting at the ends of your boat, start filling!

 Remember the steps of loading and be mindful of the balance of your boat.
 You will quickly realize if you need to downsize your gear or have enough room for a luxury item such as a larger camp chair.
 Don’t forget to prioritize your emergency gear first.